maxplanck-ie/snakepipes/docs/content/advanced_usage.rst

  3. Ensure that you install snakePipes on a separate EBS (or equivalent) storage block.
 We found that a 200GB ``/data`` partition was most convenient.
 This absolutely must not be the ``/`` partition, as mounting such a persistent image on other instances will result in paths being changed, which result in needing to modify large numbers of files.
  4. It's usually sufficient to use a single large (e.g., ``m5.24xlarge``) compute node, with 100+ cores and a few hundred GB RAM.
 This allows one to use the ``--local`` option and not have to deal with the hassle of setting up a proper cluster on AWS.
 Make sure the then set ``-j`` to the number of available cores on the node, so snakePipes can make the most efficient use of the resources (and minimize your bill).

-Below is an example of running the mRNA-seq pipeline on AWS using the resources outlined above.
+Below is an example of running the mRNAseq pipeline on AWS using the resources outlined above.
 Note that it's best to store your input/output data on a separate storage block, since its lifetime is likely to be shorter than that of the indices.

 .. code:: bash